selfcommunity/developers-doc/docs/apireference/v2/loyalty/get_all_prizes.md

 :::info

-This operation requires authentication and admin or editor role to filter active prizes.
+This operation requires admin or editor role to filter active prizes.

 :::